ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 scanButton.addEventListener('click', function () {
 ```

-When building a native iOS app, the user needs to agree to give the app Bluetooth permissions once and then is free to connect to devices upon launch, delivering a much nicer user experience
+When building a native iOS app, the user needs to agree to give the app Bluetooth permissions just once and then is free to connect to devices upon launch, delivering a much nicer user experience

 ### Web Bluetooth app step by step